jcarabantes/pyPSTracer/README.md

 - Ignores comments, both single-line (`#`) and multi-line (`<# ... #>`), ensuring accurate results.
 - Provides a list of dependent functions that can be selectively extracted.

-Additionally, **pySTractor** is included for simple extraction of specific functions from PowerShell scripts.
+Additionally, **pyPSTractor** is included for simple extraction of specific functions from PowerShell scripts.
 This utility removes comments, extracts the specified function (one by one, still in process), and appends it to an output file.

 ## Installation